stenterello/ft_ping_tester/README.md

 # ft_ping_tester

-This projects aims to build a simple tester to compare behaviour and output of ping (v2.0) and any personal projects focused on replicate the famous ICMP tool.
+This projects aims to build a simple tester to compare behaviour and output of ping (v2.0) and 42 school project "ft_ping", focused on replicate the famous ICMP tool.

 ## Description
 The tester is divided into three parts, each one focusing on a particular aspect: